 Quality and Outcomes Reports - Herma Heart Center

-About the data - This data reflects the number of outpatient visits captured in our registration system in years 2007-2010.
+About the data - This data shows the number of outpatient visits to our Herma Heart Center Clinics from 2009 through 2012.

 Related dimensions of care: